All Sailing Instructions for Combined Club Championship

-A line extended from the mast in front of the starting hut in the dinghy park and a laid outer limit mark approx 50 m below high water mark.
-The outer limit will be a laid orange or yellow mark.
-If no mark is present, the line will be deemed to extend 180 degrees from the mast, for approx. 0.2 NM.
+A line extended from the mast in front of the starting hut at the SE corner of the dinghy park through a post approx 50 m below high water mark.
+Both mast and post will have tops painted orange.
+The outer limit will be a laid orange mark approximately on the finish line.

 The transit of two triangular top marks, one on the HDSC on-shore start hut, the other on a barge a few metres out from the quayside.
 The outer distance mark is a 1 metre diameter orange buoy, marked H & D, approximately 200 metres North West of the old Harwich train ferry long arm.

 10.7 Passage Races

 For the Passage Races, further instructions pertaining to the start and finish lines shall be provided in the respective Supplementary Sailing Instructions.

 An alternative start mark may be used, which may be a navigation mark or a laid mark such as a Dan buoy or anchored dinghy.
 The committee boat will fly IC flag Lima, and the location and identity of the start mark, and new start time(s) will be announced by VHF and/or communicated verbally or by a board from the committee boat.
 A postponement be made to the scheduled starting times to give competitors sufficient time to reach the new start line area before their class warning signal is made.
 If a course is shortened and a subsequent race is to be sailed, that race may be started at or near the finish of the first race, using the procedure described above.